 Justice for children in the Republic of North Macedonia is characterized by a restorative approach to criminal proceedings concerning the phenomenon of child delinquency.
 Positive criminal legislation for justice for children defines a wide range of forms of treatment with a restorative character of this phenomenon.
-Although in practice, some of the forms of extrajudicial treatment of children who violate the law are applied less frequently, the courts in this country, when choosing and imposing criminal sanctions against children who are in conflict with the law, give priority to educational measures as milder sanctions for children, and it is proven that they implement the legal principle from the Law on Justice for Children (Article 10), which stipulates that the sentence for children with deprivation of liberty represents only a last resort in the procedure and only under conditions and for a duration determined by law.
+Although in practice, some of the forms of extrajudicial treatment of children who violate the law are applied less frequently, the courts in this country, when choosing and imposing criminal sanctions against children who are in conflict with the law, give priority to educational measures as milder sanctions for children (Article 10), which stipulates that the sentence for children with deprivation of liberty represents only a last resort in the procedure and only under conditions and for a duration determined by law.